moonwitch/moonwitch.github.io/content/posts/2026-06-13-ai-for-autistic-communication.md

 ---
 title: "AI as Assistive Tech for Autistic Communication"
+description: "How I use AI to reduce the cognitive load of 'masking' and translate my direct communication style into the neurotypical workplace."
 date: "2026-06-13"
-lastmod: "2026-06-13"
+lastmod: "2026-06-14"
 categories:
-  - neurodivergence
+  - "neurodivergence"
 tags:
-  - neurodivergent
+  - "neurodivergent"
-  - autism
+  - "autism"
-  - ai
+  - "ai"
-  - communication
+  - "communication"
 comments: true
-draft: true
+draft: false
 ---

 A lot of my energy at work doesn't go on the work.
-It goes on the *wrapping* — the constant, low-level translation between what I mean and what neurotypical communication expects me to perform.
+It goes on the _wrapping_ — the constant, low-level translation between what I mean and what neurotypical communication expects me to perform.
 Reading tone I can't see.
 Softening a direct statement so it doesn't read as blunt.
 Decoding an email that says one thing and apparently means another.
 By mid-afternoon I'm not tired from my job; I'm tired from the interface to my job.

 That translation work has a name a lot of us know intimately: masking.
 And it's expensive.
 So I've been experimenting with AI assistants as a kind of assistive technology for the communication layer — not to make a better mask, but to spend less of myself maintaining one.
 There's an important difference, and I'll come back to it.